Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

    :align: center
    :scale: 70%

+.. admonition:: Note
-If you happen to wrongly flag and would like to restore the older flags, use the task ``flagmanager`` and then delete the wrong flags.
+If you happen to wrongly flag and would like to restore the older flags, use the task ``flagmanager`` to restore the flags to the stage that you would like to by providing the versionname.
+Then use the task ``flagmanager`` again with the to delete the unwanted flagbackup tables.

 Now we extend the flags (growtime 80 means if more than 80% is flagged then fully flag, change if required)